Top business motivational speakers for leadership success. Why?

 The most important but the most difficult question to answer.

-The first and most important question we should ask ourselves is this: “How does my behavior possibly contribute towards other’s behavior in the workplace?”
+Sometimes we need to ask ourselves honestly, “How does my behavior possibly contribute towards other’s behavior in the workplace?”
 This is probably the most important but the most difficult question to answer.

-Leadership and talent development advisor, Steve Nguyen probably explains my reason for asking this question the best in his tweet:
+Leadership and talent development advisor, Steve Nguyen probably best explains my reason for asking this question in his tweet:

 “To be the best leader, you need to be the best human.
 As a leader, your humanity is on display for all to see, at work and outside of work.
 Be a better human, and you’ll be a better leader – it’s that simple (and that hard).”

 It is very difficult for us to see how our own role plays out in the workplace.
-Before you have not taken this thought under consideration as the most important one, chances are the problem lies with you.
+But if this important thought helps you take a long, hard look in the mirror, chances are the problem lies with you.

 Admitting your own mistakes builds trust

 Being authentic is certainly one of the most powerful characteristics you can bring to the workplace.
 Admit that you have flaws and don’t be afraid to reveal your own slip-ups.
 We often try to hide our flaws.
-What we often forget is that our flaws are visible to everyone and trying to hide it will probably rather shed the light on you for everyone to see.
+What we often forget is that our flaws are visible to everyone and trying to hide them will if anything rather shed the light on you for everyone to see.

 Admit your own imperfections and have some fun with it.
 When employees can see your own vulnerability, you will undoubtedly win their trust and affection.
 In fact, employees will rather be inspired by your honesty, admit their own weaknesses and become more willing to grow and perform.